 Saturation of Pump Absorption - An Important Issue?

-Author: Dr. Rüdiger Paschotta, RP Photonics Consulting GmbH
+Author: Dr. Rüdiger Paschotta, RP Photonics AG, RP Photonics AG

 Ref.: encyclopedia articles on pump absorption

 When saturation in lasers or amplifiers is discussed, this happens most often in the context of gain saturation.
-However, there can also be saturation of pump absorption: the efficiency of pump absorption (and thus also the wall-plug efficiency) can be reduced, essentially by bleaching of the ground state population of the laser-active ions or atoms.
+However, there can also be saturation of pump absorption: the efficiency of pump absorption (and thus also the wall-plug efficiency) can be reduced, essentially by bleaching of the ground state population in the laser-active ions or atoms.

 The question is then whether such effects are strong enough to be worth consideration.
 Here are some thoughts: